kamst01/brevard_pools/index.md

 What do we bring besides great pool servicing & fantastic customer service?
 Every appointment we provide our own chemicals that we will use during our work at your residence / location.

-#### If you see us around the Island, don't hesitate to honk!
+#### If you see one of our trucks, don't hesitate to honk!
 We love seeing friendly faces!